DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.md

      ![Enable builds](../../images/travis-step-2-4.png)

 3. Add a `.travis.yml` configuration file to the root of your project.
-This file should contain parameters and commands that instruct Travis CI how to execute your builds.
+This file contains parameters and commands that instruct Travis CI how to execute your builds.
 For more information, see [Customizing the Build](https://docs.travis-ci.com/user/customizing-the-build).

      For Node.js projects, the `.travis.yml` file can have the following content.

      ```yaml
      language: node_js
      node_js: "stable"

+     before_install:
+       - stty cols 80
      ```

      Commit and push this file to your repository.